NATASHA PEACHEY BSc (Hons) Ost LSSM Dip

 Registered with the General Osteopathic Council

 Natasha has been working since 1994 firstly as a Sports Massage Therapist, after undertaking training at the London School of Sports Massage, and now as an Osteopath after qualifying from the British School of Osteopathy (now known as the University College of Osteopathy) in London.
-She has run her own successful clinic just out side London, gained experience in other practices and now works in Edinburgh.
-She uses both musculoskeletal (general) and cranial osteopathy, is trained in the use of ultrasound and medical acupuncture and has acknowledged expertise in the full range of general complaints for all ages.
-She lectures in anatomy at the Edinburgh branch of the Scottish Massage Schools and as well as being registered with the General Osteopathic Council she is also a member of the Institute of Osteopathy, Sutherland Cranial College of Osteopathy, The Sutherland Society and the Scottish Osteopathic Society.
-She also holds an Enhanced Disclosure Certificate (also know as a Criminal Bureau Record check).
+She ran her own successful clinic just out side London, gained experience in other practices and now works in Edinburgh.
+She uses both Musculoskeletal (general) and Cranial Osteopathy, is trained in the use of Therapeutic Ultrasound and Medical Acupuncture and has acknowledged expertise in treating patients of all ages for a wide scope of general conditions and considers the whole patient, not just the presenting complaint in her treatment.
+As part of an Osteopath’s registration she continues to undertake various post-graduate courses, including paediatics, to keep her skills up-to-date and even runs many in Scotland as Osteopathic Studies Scotland.
+She lectures in anatomy at the Edinburgh branch of the Scottish Massage Schools, and as well as being registered with the General Osteopathic Council she is also a member of the Institute of Osteopathy, The Sutherland Society and the Scottish Osteopathic Society.

 MAXIME NEILL MOst DRSM

 Maxime graduated from the British School of Osteopathy (now known as the University College of Osteopathy) with a Master’s degree in Osteopathy attaining distinction.
 After qualifying she worked in London before returning to her home town of Edinburgh.
 Injuring her shoulder whilst part of the National Judo team introduced Maxime to Osteopathy; within a few treatments she found herself back to full health inspiring her to become an Osteopath.
 She enjoys treating patients of all ages for a range of complaints: sports injuries, pregnancy strains, work and postural issues as well as general musculoskeletal conditions.
 She aims to focus her treatment to every patient’s precise needs to help them get their bodies back to optimal health.
 Prior to completing her degree Maxime also gained diplomas in Sports and Remedial as well as Swedish Massage, and she is also qualified in Medical Acupuncture.
-In addition to her clinical work Maxime is teaching anatomy and neurology to Advance Remedial Massage students in Edinburgh through the Scottish Massage Schools.
+In addition to her clinical work Maxime oversees the running of and teaches on the Diploma in Advanced Remedial Massage in Edinburgh for the Scottish Massage Schools.
 She is registered with the General Osteopathic Council, thus ensuring patient safety, practitioner competence and fulfilling statutory requirements.

 TRAINING, REGISTRATION AND PATIENT PROTECTION

 A Registered Osteopath will have undergone a demanding 4-year training involving in-depth study of anatomy, physiology, pathology, neurology, biomechanics and clinical methods, as well as extensive practical skills.
 Osteopathy is the first complementary healthcare profession to gain full statutory recognition under The Osteopaths Act (1993) which in turn led to the formation of the General Osteopathic Council (GOsC) and Register of Osteopaths.
-Only practitioners who have shown they are competent and safe to practice are allowed on the Register.
-This affords the general public the same level of protection as when visiting a GP or Dentist.
+Only practitioners who have shown they are competent and safe to practice are allowed on the Register and to use the title Osteopath.
+This affords the general public the same level of protection as when visiting a Doctor or Dentist.
 In addition to this to fulfill the GOsC’s registration criteria Osteopaths must undertake ongoing postgraduate studies (Continual Professional Development).

 JENNIFER MACDONALD BSc (Hons) POD MChS RGN